alpa-projects/alpa/README.md

-Parax
+Alpa
 =======
-Parax automatically parallelizes your python numerical computing code and neural networks with a simple decorator.
+Alpa automatically parallelizes your python numerical computing code and neural networks with a simple decorator.